-- Publicly available three-year rolling consultation and engagement calendar - Review of the communication channels currently being utilised by Council and their ability to provide effective messaging to all stakeholders in the community - Inclusion of material that recognises the diversity of our community, where possible - Review of Council's ability to tailor information for community groups - Equipping staff with best practice guidelines for community consultation and engagement - Reviewing Council's online submission process - Engagement with the disability, youth and positive ageing advisory groups during consultation.
+- Publicly available three-year rolling consultation and engagement calendar - Review of the communication channels currently being utilised by Council and their ability to provide effective messaging to all stakeholders in the community - Council used spatial representations of projects across the District through engagement material for consultation, notably the consultation document and containter, and will look at ways to build on this going forward - promotional materails Inclusion of material that recognises the diversity of our community, where possible - Review of Council's ability to tailor information for community groups - Equipping staff with best practice guidelines for community consultation and engagement - Reviewing Council's online submission process - Engagement with the disability, youth and positive ageing advisory groups during consultation.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.